softcarehub/Research-Guide/Machine Learning/project-1/Multiple-Diseases-Prediction.md

 - `Advantages: `Effective in high-dimensional spaces, memory-efficient.
 - `Disadvantages:` Not suitable for larger datasets, sensitive to noise.
 ### Step 10: Resources for Further Learning

+# what's EDA?
+- why?
+   - Exploratory Data Analysis (EDA) is a vital tool for data scientists that helps them understand data characteristics, detect errors, and validate assumptions.
+EDA is an important first step in any data analysis.